This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 Should an author wish to lodge a complaint against an editorial decision or the editorial process in general they should first approach the Editor-in-Chief of the journal, explaining their complaint and ask for a reasoned response.
 Should this not be forthcoming or be inadequate, the author should raise the matter with the publisher, who will investigate the nature of the complaint and act as arbiter on whether the complaint should be upheld or investigated further.
 This will follow guidelines set out by COPE.

 The journal does not tolerate abusive behaviour or correspondence towards its staff, academic editors, authors or reviewers.
-Any person engaged with the journal resorting to abusive behaviour or correspondence will have their contribution immediately withdrawn and future engagement with the journal will be at the discretion of the Editor and/or publisher.Publication Cycle
+Any person engaged with the journal resorting to abusive behaviour or correspondence will have their contribution immediately withdrawn and future engagement with the journal will be at the discretion of the Editor and/or publisher.Licences

 The journal is published online as a continuous volume and issue throughout the year.
 Articles are published as soon as they are ready to ensure that there are no unnecessary delays in making content publicly available.